kayserifserif/kayserifserif.place/work/bluebirds/index.md

 ## Background

-Bluebirds was a project that I began as a final assignment for a course (USC IML-288: Critical Thinking and Procedural Media with John B. Carpenter) and am continuing to develop on my own.
+Bluebirds was a project that I began as a final assignment for a course (<abbr>IML-288</abbr>: Critical Thinking and Procedural Media with John B. Carpenter) and am continuing to develop on my own.
 I had been intrigued with concepts we explored briefly in the last few lessons of the course&mdash;namely the flocking algorithm&mdash;and wanted to combine this with data/information visualisation, which is a particular interest of mine.

 This began as a project to highlight the issue of climate change denial.
 The tool works in real-time, using the given search query to retrieve the 100 most recent Tweets from the last 30 days.
 I configured the query to find Tweets that seemed to express the sentiment that climate change or global warming was a hoax, conspiracy, scam.